jonit-dev/vibe-planner-mcp/docs/AI-guide.md

 ## Key MCP Tools Involved

-The AI agent will primarily use the following `VibePlannerTool` MCP methods:
+The AI agent will primarily use the following MCP tools, namespaced under `mcp_vibe-planner`:

+### General Tools:

-- **`VibePlannerTool/startNewPlan`**:
+- **`getPlanningScaffold`**:
+  - **Description**: Retrieves the standard planning document template/scaffold (typically `planning-documents.md`).
+  - **When to use**: At the very beginning of PRD generation (Use Case 1.1) to ensure the AI has the correct template to guide PRD creation.

+### Plan Management Tools:

+- **`createPlan`** (Replaces `VibePlannerTool/startNewPlan` in older documentation):
+  - **Description**: Creates a new development plan (PRD) shell in the system.
+It initializes the plan with a name, description, and optional status.
-  - Used to initialize a new PRD/plan.
+  - **When to use**:
-  - Can be used to create just a plan shell (for iterative phase/task addition - Strategy B) or potentially to ingest a comprehensive structure of the plan, its phases, and tasks (Strategy A), if supported.
+    - In Use Case 1.2 (Strategy A, if `createPlan` is enhanced to take full structure, or Strategy B for initial shell).
+Primarily for creating the initial PRD record.
+    - The current implementation creates a basic plan and logs if a first task could be fetched, but doesn't ingest full phase/task structures directly.
+- **`createPhase`** (Replaces `VibePlannerTool/addPhaseToPlan`):
-- **`VibePlannerTool/addPhaseToPlan`**: Adds a new phase to an existing plan.
-Essential for Strategy B (iterative plan creation).
+  - **Description**: Adds a new phase to an existing development plan.
+Requires `planId`, phase name, and optional description and order.
-- **`VibePlannerTool/addTaskToPhase`**: Adds a new task to a specific phase.
-Essential for Strategy B (iterative plan creation).
+  - **When to use**: In Use Case 1.2 (Strategy B), iteratively, after `createPlan` has been called, to define the stages of the plan.
+- **`getPlanStatus`**:
+  - **Description**: Retrieves the current status and detailed overview of a specific plan, including all its phases and their associated tasks.
-- **`VibePlannerTool/getPlanStatus`**:
+  - **When to use**:
-  - Crucial for verifying the plan structure after creation (both Strategy A and B).
+    - Crucial for verifying the plan structure after creation using `createPlan` and `createPhase` (Use Case 1.2).
-  - Used to fetch the current state of an existing plan when resuming.
+    - Used to fetch the current state of an existing plan when resuming (Use Case 2.1).
-  - Used by the AI to identify pending tasks within the current active phase and to determine if all tasks in a phase are complete.
+    - Used by the AI to identify pending tasks within the current active phase and to determine if all tasks in a phase are complete (Use Case 1.3 and 2.3).
     - Helps in identifying the next phase after human validation.

+### Task Management Tools:

+- **`createTask`** (Replaces `VibePlannerTool/addTaskToPhase`):
+  - **Description**: Adds a new task to a specific phase within a plan.
+Requires `phaseId`, task name, and optional description, order, dependencies, and `validationCommand`.
+    - The `description` should be highly detailed, informed by codebase exploration, outlining specific changes, files, and functions.
+    - The `validationCommand` field should specify _what to do to validate_ the task.
+This can be a narrative description of manual validation steps, suggested test cases (e.g., "Write unit tests for X, Y, Z scenarios and ensure they pass"), or an actual command to run (e.g., `npm run test:specific-module`).
+  - **When to use**: In Use Case 1.2 (Strategy B), iteratively, after `createPhase` has been called, to define the actionable items within each phase.
+The AI must perform codebase exploration to enrich the task details before this call.
+- **`getNextTask`**:
+  - **Description**: Gets the next available (pending and dependencies met) task for a given development plan.
+Returns the task object or null if no task is ready.
+  - **When to use**:
+    - Can be used to fetch the very first task after a plan is created or when resuming a plan.
+    - Within the task loop (Use Case 1.3), this can help identify what to work on next, though the guide's current logic leans more on `getPlanStatus` for a comprehensive view of the current phase's tasks.
+This tool is useful if the AI needs to fetch one specific task that is ready to be worked on.
-- **`VibePlannerTool/getNextTask`**:
+- **`updateTaskStatus`**:
-  - Note: The current guide's logic relies more on `getPlanStatus` for the AI to manage task sequence within a phase and inter-phase transitions.
-If `getNextTask` is enhanced to be phase-aware or to respect inter-phase validation pauses, its role here could be more direct.
-For now, it's listed, but `getPlanStatus` is the primary driver for task selection by the AI in the described flow.
-- **`VibePlannerTool/updateTaskStatus`**: Updates a task's current state (e.g., `in_progress`, `validated`, `failed`).
+  - **Description**: Updates a task's current state (e.g., `pending`, `in_progress`, `validated`, `failed`, `blocked`, `cancelled`) and can include details like validation output or notes.
+  - **When to use**: Throughout the task lifecycle (Use Case 1.3 and 2.3) – before starting a task (`in_progress`), after validation (`validated`/`failed`), or if a task is blocked.
+- **`requestTaskValidation`**:
-- **`VibePlannerTool/requestTaskValidation`**: Gets the `validationCommand` for a task.
+  - **Description**: Retrieves the `validationCommand` for a specific task, if one is defined.
+  - **When to use**: After a task's execution is complete (Use Case 1.3 and 2.3), to get the instructions or command needed to verify the task's outcome.
+The AI/Developer then interprets and acts on these instructions.
+If no command is defined, it will indicate that.

 Refer to `docs/ai-consumer-guide.md` for detailed schemas of these methods.